Skip to main content

 Closed Accounts In Good Standing (10 years)

 Even if you do have to close one of your revolving credit accounts, all is not lost.
-Closed accounts in good standing will also typically stay in your credit report for ten years.
+Closed accounts in good standing will also typically stay in your credit report for 10 years.
 That gives you plenty of extra benefit after you’re done with that credit card or line of credit.
 These closed accounts can help counteract any other blemishes on your report too.

 Even though these accounts stay on your credit report for a decade, they will eventually drop off.
 This is why many financial experts recommend you never cancel that old credit card.
 Even if you upgrade to one with better rewards, a lower interest rate, or high credit limit, it usually helps your credit score to simply leave the account open.
 It positively adds to your credit history and your credit utilization numbers.